islam-mohammed/PayFlow/README.md

 # PayFlow

 PayFlow is a Laravel-based payment application designed with SOLID principles.
 It provides a scalable, maintainable, and extendable architecture for integrating multiple payment gateways like Stripe and PayPal.
-This implementation is part of my work on a card application for **GovAssist** company.
+This implementation is part of my work on a card application for a previous company.

 ---